ekzhu/datasketch/docsrc/lsh.rst

     _storage = {'type': 'aiomongo', 'mongo': {'host': 'localhost', 'port': 27017, 'db': 'lsh_test'}}

-To index a large number of MinHashes using asynchronous MinHash LSH.
+To create index for a large number of MinHashes using asynchronous MinHash LSH.

 .. code:: python

-    from datasketch.experimental.async import AsyncMinHashLSH
+    from datasketch.experimental.aio.lsh import AsyncMinHashLSH

     def chunk(it, size):
         it = iter(it)